Mediterranean Shipping Company: History

 In March 2024, it was announced the MSC subsidiary Shipping Agencies Services (SAS) had reached agreement to acquire a 42% stake in the Lyon headquartered air and sea transport engineering and overseas forwarding and logistics company, Clasquin Group.
 That same month MSC acquired the Il Secolo XIX newspaper group.

-In June 2024, MSC take a 15% stake in Genoa airport.
+In June 2024, MSC took a 15% stake in Genoa airport.

 In July 2024, MSC complete its $698 million acquisition of Norway’s Gram Car Carriers.

 In September 2024, subsidiary company Medlog acquired UK based haulier, Maritime Transport.

 In October 2024, MSC acquired 56.47% of the Brazilian port and maritime logistics operator Wilson Sons.

 In November 2024, MSC acquired 49.9% of Hamburger Hafen und Logistik AG, the Hamburg port main terminal operator.

+In early 2025, as part of a strategic alliance, MSC agreed to acquire a 49% stake in Spanish towage company Bolude Towage through the contribution of its subsidiary MedTug.

+Also in 2025, MSC launched iReefer, a digital container monitoring platform, to provide customers with live data on temperature, humidity, and other conditions for refrigerated cargo.
+MSC stated that the platform was intended to support efficiency and "traceability" in the transport of perishable goods.

+In April 2026, it was announced that the Aponte family had completed a transfer of ownership of the company from founder Gianluigi Aponte to his two children, Diego Aponte and Alexa Aponte Vago.
+Similar to their parents, the heirs are Italian nationals and Swiss residents, and hold leadership roles with Diego, who serves as Group President, and Alexa, who serves as Group Chief Financial Officer.
+Gianluigi Aponte will remain as Executive Chairman.